johngaynor/banksy/README.md

 - Section to take notes (if you know for sure that a specific charge on your account will be marked wrong)

+## Biggest Challenges of Project

+- Global and local state handling via useContext
+- Creating queue for message handling (when multiple messages would occur simultaneously)
+- Figuring out workflow for user experience
+- Data structure for summary views

 ## Author

 👤 **John Gaynor**